Professor of Anthropology, Department of Comparative Human Development

 Selected Publication: Editor, with Cécile Vigouroux, Globalization and Language Vitality: Perspectives from Africa (London: Continuum Press, 2009).

-Interests: Rwanda, gender, violence, social justice, incarceration, art.
+Interests: law and subjectivity, violence, social justice, incarceration, art, Rwanda.

 Emily Lynn Osborn

 Interests: Precolonial states, Francophone Africa, gender, colonialism, technology transfer and diffusion, aluminum, material culture, artisinal production and labor.

 Selected Publication: Our New Husbands Are Here: Households, Gender, and Politics in a West African State from the Slave Trade to Colonial Rule (Athens: Ohio University Press, 2011).

 Professor of Anthropology

 Interests: Afro-Cuban religious formations, the Atlantic world, systems of slavery and unfree labor, constructions of race and ethnicity, historical representation, knowledge production, conceptions of embodiment and moral personhood, genomics, and the anthropology of food and cuisine.